ballerina-platform/ballerina-dev-website/community.md

 [Learn Ballerina](https://ballerina.io/learn) and try out writing Ballerina code on your own.

+<a class="cBookmark" id="newsletter"></a>

 ## Ballerina Newsletter

-We curate a bi-quarterly newsletter with all the latest content on Ballerina.
+We curate a periodic newsletter with all the latest content on Ballerina.
 Subscribe to it below:

 <div class="col-sm-12 col-md-12" style="padding:0;">